-While the idea of subsampling was discussed by other researchers before \citep{Peng2015:SRSC_full}, the highlights of this paper are finding neighborhood points among the whole data set and using cluster-wise distance to cluster points in the subsapmle, in turn this is robuster to sampling bias noises.
+While the idea of subsampling was discussed before \citep{Peng2015:SRSC_full}, the main contribution of this paper is finding neighborhood points in the whole dataset and using cluster-wise distance to cluster points in the subset.
+This results in a higher clustering accuracy.

-In calculating cluster-wise distances and classifying out of sample points, ridge regression seems to be the most direct method, please note the algorithm itself it highly flexible, readers are encouraged to try different distance functions, classification methods and even metrics in finding neighborhood points.
+In calculating cluster-wise distances and classifying out-of-sample points, ridge regression seems to be the most direct method.
+However, the algorithm itself is highly flexible.
+Users are encouraged to try different distance functions, classification methods, and metrics in finding neighboring points.